 In early 2020 (March), the Department of State announced a temporary suspension of visa services following the Covid-19 pandemic.
 The Department of State suspended routine services at all American Embassies and Consulates due to safety and capacity concerns.

 Embassies and Consulates are now in a phased return of their visa services.
-Currently, issuance of mission-critical/emergency visa services is possible.
+Currently, the issuance of mission-critical/emergency visa services is possible.
 Routine visa services will resume as resources and local conditions allow.

 Since the pandemic has affected many aspects of US visa processing, here are the most critical updates to consider if you wish to visit Texas or any other state in the US.